 - Settlement or default: If you ultimately default on a debt or settle for less than what you owed, that means you didn't pay the debt as you originally agreed.
 As a result, these items will remain on your credit report for seven years from the first missed payment.

 - Bankruptcy: Bankruptcy can damage your credit score significantly.
 A Chapter 7 bankruptcy will stay on your credit reports for 10 years from the filing date, while a Chapter 13 bankruptcy will fall off your reports after seven years.

 Consider Both Short- and Long-Term Effects

 Getting out of debt sooner than later is always appealing, but depending on the potential negative long-term impact, it may not be worth it.
 As you consider which debt relief approach to use, think about the trade-offs for each one.

-Also, checking your FICO® Score can help you understand whether debt consolidation, the mildest of the four approaches, is an option.
+Check your credit score and credit report to get a better understanding of your situation, and research your options to determine the best one for you.
 If you're having trouble figuring out the best path forward, consider reaching out to a credit counseling agency to get some basic advice based on your situation.
 While they can help with a debt management plan, they can also tell you whether one of the other debt relief methods would be a better fit.